Derpressed/Handle-Program-Check/README.md

-# Handle-Program-Check
+# ExternMega.RO

-This program exists for education use only.
+For mine and everyone else' education use